 In this post, we’ve highlighted 31 of the most common PC building mistakes that first-time builders make.
 Knowing these mistakes will help you be better prepared to handle any issues that might arise during your upcoming build.

 If you’re looking to build your first gaming computer, there is a lot you need to think about.
-From choosing components to assembling your new computer to setting everything up once its up and running… there is a lot of work to be done!
+From choosing components to assembling your new computer to installing (and uninstalling) programs and software once its up and running… there is a lot of work to be done!

 The truth is that there is so much going on and so many things to consider when you are building your first computer, that it is fairly common to see beginners make mistakes.

 In this post, I’ve compiled 31 common mistakes that first-time builders make when building their own PC so that you can know what not to do during your upcoming build.
 Sometimes, knowing the common mistakes and problems associated with a task are just as helpful as knowing the right procedures.

 11 Common Mistakes Made When Choosing Components